CodePushGo/website/src/content/blog/en/appcenter-migration.md

 ## Deploying Live Updates (CodePush Alternative)

-The Live Update feature works by using the installed [Capgo SDK](https://github.com/Cap-go/capacitor-updater/) in your native application to listen to a particular Deploy Channel Destination.
+The Live Update feature works by using the installed [CodePushGo SDK](https://github.com/Cap-go/capacitor-updater/) in your native application to listen to a particular Deploy Channel Destination.
 When a Web build is assigned to a Channel Destination, that update will be deployed to user devices running binaries that are configured to listen to the specified Channel Destination.

-### Login to Capgo CLOUD
+### Login to CodePushGo CLOUD

 First, use the `all` [apikey](https://web.capgo.app/dashboard/apikeys/) present in your account to log in with the CLI: